-On 15 October 2021, Georgian Oil and Gas Corporation JSC together with the Georgian Gas Transportation Company LLC (GGTC), with the participating interest of 50% each, established natural gas market operator "Georgian Gas Exchange LLC" according to the requirements of the NGMCD.
-The commencement of the operations of the natural gas market operator is planned in 2023-2024 year.
+On 15 October 2021, the Company together with the Georgian Gas Transportation Company LLC (GGTC), with the participating interest of 50% each, established natural gas market operator "Georgian Gas Exchange LLC" according to the requirements of the NGMCD.
+The commencement of the operations of the natural gas market operator is planned in 2024 year.

-Therefore, from the Group's perspective, the latter will not have effect on the Group's operations till 2023.
+Therefore, from the Group's perspective, the latter will not have effect on the Group's operations till 2024.